Most Important Irregular Yo Verbs

-The Spanish yo form is what you need to talk all about me, myself and I.
+The Spanish yo form is what you need to talk about yourself, so it’s a pretty critical part of learning the language.

-And Spanish just seems to heap on the irregularities in this form, so this guide will clear it up for you!
+Spanish just seems to heap on the irregularities in this form, but this guide will clear it up for you!
 Learn about common verbs with irregular present tense yo forms and how exactly to conjugate them.

 Contents